SAP/sap-btp-service-operator/README.md

   >   ```
 **Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in the `Delete Failed` state.<br>

-#### Cannot delete instances and bindings created by the Operator because the cluster is no longer accessible
+#### Cannot Delete Instances and Bindings Created by the Operator Because Cluster is no Longer Accessible

 Operator resources should be deleted through the cluster, but this cannot be done if the cluster is no longer accessible.

 **Solution**

-To overcome this issue, You can use dedicated API in Service Manager to delete cluster content:
+To overcome this issue, use a dedicated API in Service Manager to delete cluster content:

 #### Request